DS-BootCamp-DSI-Columbia/AY2018-2019-Winter-Collaboratory-Faculty/Bootcamp-materials/README.md

 	**(9am to 10am, on Introduction January 9th and 14th)

-### Course Information
+### Boot Camp Information
-The course is a blend of online learning experiences (about 2 hours of preparation will be required per day), in-class lectures, hands-on laboratory exercises with a variety of data sets, and a capstone project.
-The course will use the Python programming language.
+The boot camp is organized into three stand-alone modules and a research hackathon.
+Each module is a blend of online learning experiences (about 2 hours of preparation will be required per day), in-class lectures, hands-on laboratory exercises with a variety of data sets.

 Participants are required to bring their own computer to the daily sessions.
 Lunch and refreshments are **NOT** provided.

 ### Schedule (tentative)
 #### Typical daily schedule (unless otherwise noted)